regb/scala-game-library/README.md

 More platforms, including iOS and consoles, are on the roadmap.

-SGL is still in development, but is intended to provide an extensive toolkit to build games, with a core abstraction on top of platform-specific features, and an out-of-the-box implementation for many common features needed in games, such as physics, collision detection, tilemaps, and scenes management.
+SGL is still in development, but is intended to provide an extensive toolkit to enable game development in Scala, with a layer of abstraction on top of the platform-specific functionalities, and an out-of-the-box implementation for many common features needed in games, such as physics, collision detection, tilemaps, and scenes management.

 ## Features

 The main selling point of SGL is to provide a platform-independent Scala game framework to build games, and then deploy them to any platform.
-You can get started by writing a core generic game implementation and configure any backend with a few lines of Scala.
-Then, you can iterate by running the AWT backend, which is as straighforward as:
+You can get started by writing a core generic game implementation, and then configure any backend with just a few lines of Scala.
+You can iterate on your game by running the AWT backend, which is as straighforward as:

     sbt desktop-awt/run

-You can quickly iterate on your game without the need to spend a lot of time on deploying to your final platform such as mobile or console.
+Thus, you can quickly iterate on your game locally, without the need to waste a lot of time deploying to your target platform, such as mobile or console.

 The current implementation provides the following backends: